Stegosauria: Trace fossils

 Stegosaurian tracks were first recognized in 1996 from a hindprint-only trackway discovered at the Cleveland-Lloyd quarry, which is located near Price, Utah.
 Two years later, a new ichnogenus called Stegopodus was erected for another set of stegosaurian tracks which were found near Arches National Park, also in Utah.
 Unlike the first, this trackway preserved traces of the forefeet.
 Fossil remains indicate that stegosaurians have five digits on the forefeet and three weight-bearing digits on the hind feet.
 From this, scientists were able to predict the appearance of stegosaurian tracks in 1990, six years in advance of the first actual discovery of Morrison stegosaurian tracks.
 More trackways have been found since the erection of Stegopodus.
 None, however, have preserved traces of the front feet and stegosaurian traces remain rare.

 Deltapodus is an ichnogenus attributed as stegosaurian prints, and are known across Europe, North Africa, and China.
 One Deltapodus footprint measures less than 6 cm in length and represents the smallest known stegosaurian track.
-Some tracks preserve exquisite scally skin pattern.
+Some tracks preserve exquisite scaly skin pattern.

 Australia's 'Dinosaur Coast' in Broome, Western Australia includes tracks of several different thyreophoran track-makers.
 Of these, the ichnogenus Garbina (a Nyulnyulan word for 'shield') and Luluichnus (honours the late Paddy Roe, OAM who went by the name 'Lulu') have been considered registered by stegosaurs.
 Garbina includes the largest stegosaur tracks measuring 80 cm in length.
-Trackway data show Garbina track-makers were capable of bipedal and quadrupedal progression.
+Trackway data show Garbina track-makers were capable of bipedal and quadrupedal progression, suggesting an adaptation to facultative bipedalism amongst some stegosaurs.

 While has no body fossil evidence currently known for stegosaurs, handprints from underground coal mines near Oakey, Queensland, resembling Garbina tracks suggests their occurrence in this country from at least the Middle to Upper Jurassic (Callovian–Tithonian).
 A single plaster cast of one of these handprints is in the collections of the Queensland Museum.